Administrative Rule Adopted by the FPD&R Board Pursuant to Rule-Making Authority

 5.2.06 – DUTIES OF BOARD OF TRUSTEES

 (A) The Board of Trustees shall provide enforcement of these Administrative Rules.
-Such enforcement may include actions up to and including forfeiture of any benefit payment or by denial of any claim, if the Member fails to comply with these rules and regulations.
+Such enforcement may include actions up to and including forfeiture of any benefit payment or by denial of any claim, if the Member fails to comply with these Administrative Rules and regulations.

-(B) The Board of Trustees may provide in these rules for suspension or reduction of any disability benefit if the Member does not cooperate in treatment of the disability or in vocational rehabilitation or does not pursue other employment.
+(B) The Board of Trustees may provide in these Administrative Rules for suspension or reduction of any disability benefit if the Member does not cooperate in treatment of the disability or in vocational rehabilitation or does not pursue other employment.